 It is also possible that neutrino masses arise from some low-energy physics that would complement the Standard Model.
 The simplest option is to add right-handed neutrinos to the Standard Model and to impose lepton number conservation, in which case neutrinos are Dirac fermions, but there is no natural explanation for the smallness of their masses.

 During the conference on the History of the Neutrino (Sept.
-5-7, 2018 in Paris) the subject of Neutrinos and Particle Physics Models was reviewed by Pierre Ramond (University of Florida, USA) : here the slides and the video of his talk and his contribution to the Proceedings.
+5-7, 2018 in Paris) the subject of Neutrinos and Particle Physics Models was reviewed by Pierre Ramond (University of Florida, USA) : here the slides , the video of his talk and his contribution to the Proceedings.